rclone/rclone/MANUAL.md

 However using the connection string syntax, this does work.

     rclone copy "gdrive,shared_with_me:shared-file.txt" gdrive:

+Note that the connection string only affects the options of the immediate backend.
+If for example gdriveCrypt is a crypt based on gdrive, then the following command **will not work** as intended, because `shared_with_me` is ignored by the crypt backend:

+    rclone copy "gdriveCrypt,shared_with_me:shared-file.txt" gdriveCrypt:

 The connection strings have the following syntax